 Author Note

 Correspondence concerning this article can be addressed to Mark.
 J. Huff, School of Psychology, The University of Southern Mississippi, 118 College Dr. #5025, Hattiesburg, MS 39406, United States.
 Study materials and analyzed data are available via OSF (osf.io/k73r4).
-Supplemental have been made available at osf.io/cgse6/.
+Supplemental Materials have been made available at osf.io/cgse6/.
 This study was completed as part of the Honors Thesis requirements for EEC.
 Email: mark.huff@usm.edu

 Abstract